 After graduating college, I started to gain weight, even though I’ve always been very active.
 I tried all different types of diets and nothing seemed to work.
 Finally, in 2007, I was referred to a nutritionist who helps identify food allergies and sensitivities.
 The tests came back saying my body couldn’t handle gluten, diary, or eggs.
 It was very overwhelming but things finally started to make sense as to why I couldn’t tolerate certain foods and gained weight so easily.
 I committed to this new lifestyle and finally started to lose weight and feel better.
 However, being in my 20’s and having issues with commitment, I fell off the wagon after a year.
 It was just too hard to give up eggs, especially when it didn’t make me feel bad.
 The weight came crashing back on and I continued to not feel great.

 After moving to New Jersey, I was referred to Dr. Tatiana Sharahy, a wonderful, board-certified internal medicine doctor who specializes in food allergies.
 She ran food allergy tests as well as her own set of blood work and the results came back saying I was intolerant to gluten, dairy, and eggs!
 She also said that I was really, really, inflamed — basically, my body was “on fire” because it was so stressed trying to digest these foods.
-Working together for about a year, I lost almost 30 pounds through diet, supplements, and exercise.
-It was hard work and now I’m fully committed to staying away from these foods.
+Working together for about a year, we got my inflammation under control through diet and supplements.

 I hope that I can help you by sharing my experiences, recipes, and favorite products!
 It’s journey that we’re all in together!